“When I’ve been presented an opportunity, I’ve always taken it. Sometimes it works out, sometimes it doesn’t. But I never want to live with regret.”

 Exploring the future

 Kevin doesn’t know exactly where the NewMan path will lead.
 But he does know he’s happy to be on it.
 He says he’d consider a move back to traditional media if a challenging opportunity came his way.
 If not, he has many more ideas for documentaries, series and other media endeavors.
-“Going forward, if I can take some of what I learned and apply it in new places, that will be a satisfying next 10 years,” he says.
+“Going forward, if I can take some of what I learned and apply it in new places, that will be a satisfying next 10 years.”

-Whatever forms his work takes, Kevin is committed to shedding light on local, national and international issues, and to helping Canadians walk through difficult times and celebrate the wonderful ones.
+Whatever forms his work takes, he’s committed to shedding light on local, national and international issues, and to helping Canadians walk through difficult times and celebrate the wonderful ones.
 “We don’t celebrate ourselves or our ability to succeed all that often,” he says.
 “I feel the most Canadian when we remind ourselves that we are a kickass country.
 The moment I decided I was going to leave (Global National) was at the 2010 Olympics at the end of that Canada hockey series.
 I thought to myself, ‘I’ve had the most incredible Canadian three weeks here.
 And shared that feeling more profoundly than at any other time in my life.
 If I’m going to leave this great post of observation, I want to leave with that feeling.’
 So I asked myself, ‘Do I want to continue doing what I’ve done for 30 years of my life, or do I want to explore?’”

 Guess which option the cool guy picked?